With Photoshop on the iPad, be inspired to create and feel closer to your creative work than ever before.

 1. In the home screen, tap Import and open () and select the Files app.

 2. In the Browse panel that opens, select Locations > Creative Cloud to quickly import a file from Creative Cloud.

-Note: If you're unable to find Creative Cloud option under Locations, download the Creative Cloud app on your iPad and ensure that you are signed in.
-To add Creative Cloud under Locations, see the directions listed under 'Use third-party apps' in Files section in Use the Files app on your iPhone, iPad, or iPod touch.
+Note: If you're unable to find the Creative Cloud option under Locations, download the Creative Cloud app on your iPad and ensure that you are signed in.
+To add Creative Cloud under Locations, see the directions listed under 'Use third-party apps' in the Files section in Use the Files app on your iPhone, iPad, or iPod touch.

 3. In the Creative Cloud mode, browse through and select a file to open.

 To save a Photoshop document created on your iPad in Creative Cloud, do the following:

 1. Tap the export () icon.